lifepillar/vim-colortemplate/Readme.md

 in new buffers.

 Colortemplate is based on a very simple but very flexible template format.
-This is a minimal template, which you can actually compile without warnings:
+This is a minimal template (it doesn't define much, but it compiles):

 ```
 Full name:  My Gorgeous Theme